HotPatcher: A open source UE resource hot patching tool

 • Supported UE5.0.3 engine.

-• Optimized analysis of changing materials for MaterialInstance packaging (bAnalysisMaterialInstance).
+• Optimized analysis of changed materials’ MaterialInstance packaging (bAnalysisMaterialInstance).

 • Supported reading bSkipEditorContent from /Script/UnrealEd.ProjectPackagingSettings to control whether to ignore resources under /Engine/Editor* and /Engine/VREditor/.